placer-toolkit/placer-style-guide/README.md

     - Use for abrupt breaks in a sentence, unspaced (e.g., “Em‐dashes break up sentences—like that.”).
     - Use to set off a parenthetical phrase for emphasis.
 - **Mathematical minus (`−`, U+2212):**
-    - Use specifically for mathematical minus operations (e.g., 4 − 2 = 2).
+    - Use specifically for mathematical minus operations (e.g., $4 − 2 = 2$).
     - This is visually distinct from the hyphen and en‐dash.
     - Make sure to use non‐breaking spaces (` `) within the equation, otherwise, it may break up into new lines.
+        - We recommend [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) for maths instead, unless necessary, prefer using this.

 > [!TIP]
 > In titles, replace an em‐dash (`—`) with an **en‐dash** spaced out with non‐breaking spaces (` – `) for better visual flow.